HasanBALKANCI/Clarusway-AWS/aws/Hands-on/05_17_2022_ELB/README.md

             Least outstanding request : each request direct EC2 which has least operation/process.

             Stickness: The type of stickiness associated with this target group.
 If enabled, the load balancer binds a client’s session to a specific instance within the target group.
+            Allows clients to route same inctance aim to not lose any information/processing.
+            (Beni direkli ayni EC2 ya yönlendir.
+Yaptigim islemler kaybolmasin)
+    4. ELB/Listener, you can add a new listener.
+    5. ELB/Listener/...View/Edit Rules
+     You can arrange web trafic by routing the trafic to different target group.